Michalychforever/CLASS-PT/README.md

 # Getting started

-See `instructions.pdf' for the installation details.
+Read [these instructions](https://github.com/Michalychforever/CLASS-PT/blob/master/instructions.pdf) for the installation details.

 The installation instuctions for CLASS can be found on the official code webpage https://github.com/lesgourg/class_public